 You know what the goal is, and you know what action you want the customer to take.
 But how do you actually get them to take that action?

-You could have a rockstar marketing campaign with incredible content, but it won’t show results if your audience isn’t seeing or understanding it.
+You could have a rockstar campaign with incredible content, but it won’t show results if your audience isn’t seeing or understanding it.

 You need to first have an intimate understanding of your audience.
 In fact, companies that conduct audience research are 466% more successful than the 65% of companies that don’t.
 Companies that are meeting or exceeding their revenue goals are 2.4x more likely to have defined customer personas.